Should Infants Be Baptized?

 Question? - Newsletter - New! - Ad Space

-Is the practice of infant baptism, performed by the Roman Catholic Church, found in the Bible?
+Should infants be baptized into the church?
+Is the practice taught or found at all in the Bible?
 Does God's word teach that repentance and accepting Jesus as your Savior must occur before a person can receive salvation?

-First, we need to discuss where this infant baptism ceremony originated before delving into what the Bible says about it.
-Evidence suggests this ceremony was introduced by church 'fathers' in what would become the Catholics.
+First, we need to discuss where the concept of infants being baptized originated before delving into what the Bible says about it.
+Evidence suggests this ceremony was introduced by church "fathers" in what would become the Roman Catholic Church.

 History

-The first known reference to the baptism of an infant is found in the writings of Irenaeus, a late 2nd century Bishop who the Universal church considers a saint.
+The first known reference to an infant being baptized is found in the writings of Irenaeus, a late 2nd century Bishop who the Universal church considers a saint.
 Other references to the practice also exist in the writings of Origen (early to middle 3rd century A.D.) and Tertullian (late 2nd to early 3rd century).
 At the very minimum, the practice of infant baptism was a standard ceremony in the Roman church starting in the 3rd century.

 Catholics consider this ceremony performed on an infant to be a sacrament (a religious act that confers grace on the person receiving it) that washes away "original sin" in the case of babies.
-They, however, are not the only denomination that practices this unbiblical baptism ceremony (in one form or another).
+They, however, are not the only denomination that practices the baptizing of such young children (in one form or another).
 Others who perform this service include the Lutherans, Methodists, Anglicans, Presbyterians, and Episcopalians.

 An infant cannot understand the nature of sin, repent, begin to bring fruits of repentance then contemplate the serious decision of turning over their lives to the Eternal (see Romans 6).

-In conclusion, infant baptism is not a practice found in the Bible but rather a long-held tradition of the Catholic Church that many other denominations have also accepted.
+The baptizing of Infants is NOT a practice found in the Bible but rather a long-held tradition of the Catholic Church that many other denominations have also accepted.
 Though no doubt carried out by sincere parents and others, the ceremony itself makes a mockery out of what God requires in order for a person to receive his Holy Spirit and become a true believer in him.

 Recommended Articles